sankalp1999/Competitive-Programming/Resources/README.md

 **This is my personal space to keep track of stuff other than Notion.
 Currently, not doing CP that much maintaining to-dos**

-**Record important links/stuff if you found them useful atleast once.
+Note for me: **Record important links/stuff if you found them useful atleast once.
 Don't explore to store stuff.
 That is hoarding.**
 Approach:

 Active learning approach with emphasis more on practicing problems and learning concepts on the go.